 Shopping centres in Calabria are spotlessly clean, modern and bright.
 You will find most of the chain shops you can find in the cities of Reggio Calabria or Cosenza.
 There are also small interesting shops as well as many displays where you can try different food or wine products.
 I remember almost having lunch in one of them with all the food tastings and then one shop was promoting their coffee brand and stopped us to offer free coffee.

 It can be a great day for families as there are many things for children to do including large play areas.
+It’s never a rainy day in these places.
 Some shopping centres organise events, shows and even concerts.
 Winter time is a wonderful time to go as they have amazing Christmas decorations including Santa’s grotto for children.

 Ice skating and cinemas